A startup story

 There will be challenges along the way but we’re really proud of what we’ve achieved in such a short space of time, especially during the pandemic and we’re not stopping.
 We have so much further to go.”

 Have you found your USP?
-What are your plans for making Cube a sustainable business?
+What are your plans for making Cube a sustainable business as you continue your startup story?

 Connor shares his insights on their Articulated Sales Argument “we have made it affordable and simple.”
 After researching the market Connor and Colette found many pricey packages on offer.
 They have gone for a simple pricing structure per person per day.
 They were keen to empathise that their prerogative for making profit is to put that money straight back into the new services within their business in a sustainable way to help Cube grow.